-Regardless of the number credit hours in the DeVos Graduate School Master of Science program, a maximum of 50% transfer credits will be accepted.
-The graduate transfer credits must be competed fewer than three (3) years prior to the start of the Northwood University degree.
+Regardless of the number of credit hours in the DeVos Graduate School Master of Science program, a maximum of 50% transfer credits will be accepted.
+The graduate transfer credits must be completed fewer than three (3) years prior to the start of the Northwood University degree.
 The graduate transfer credits must be documented as graduate credit on an official graduate transcript from a regionally-accredited institution.

-- The transfer credits must reflect an earned grade of 3.000 or higher on a 4.000 scale consistent with the DeVos Graduate School's academic standards. - The Northwood University DeVos Graduate School will only accept Master of Science equivalent course transfer credits, not grades.
+• The transfer credits must reflect an earned grade of 3.000 or higher on a 4.000 scale consistent with the DeVos Graduate School's academic standards.